gayuh-karmantary/ide-system-prompt/OVERLAY/simkspstk.md

 This overlay MUST always be used **together with the Base Prompt – Content Design Guidelines (cross system)**.

 All rules in the Base Prompt remain fully applicable.
-If any rule in this overlay conflicts with the Base Prompt, **the stricter rule applies**.
+If any rule in this overlay conflicts with the Base Prompt, **the Overlay Prompt applies**.

 ---